• About

 In a statement by the group, Itodo said, “Yiaga Africa received reports of acts of vote-buying perpetrated by agents of the APC and PDP in some polling units.

-“Yiaga Africa observed voters showing how they mark their ballot papers to APC party agents before dropping them in the ballot box.
+“Yiaga Africa observed voters showing how they mark their ballot papers to the APC party agents before dropping them in the ballot box.
 Also, thugs associated with the APC threatened to stab any voter who did not vote for the APC.”

-He however advised, “INEC to continue to uphold the secrecy of the ballot by ensuring voting cubicles and ballot boxes are situated to guarantee the secrecy of the ballot.”
+He, however, advised “INEC to continue to uphold the secrecy of the ballot by ensuring voting cubicles and ballot boxes are situated to guarantee the secrecy of the ballot.”

 Ogunbiyi alleges vote-buying

 The candidate of the Accord Party in the election, Ogunbiyi, said vote-buying characterised the election in various parts of the state, especially Ayedire, Ile-Ogbo and Osogbo areas.
-He however commended INEC for the peaceful conduct of the election.
+He, however, commended INEC for the peaceful conduct of the election.

 Ogunbiyi made the allegations shortly after he and his wife cast their vote at Ile-Ogbo Ward 1, Unit 1, Methodist Primary School.